Potato Free Low Carb French Fries: just 7.6g net carbs for each serving.

 How to make a delicious sugar free low carb ketchup in seconds.

 Put some sugar free mayonnaise (I love Classic Calvé) in a small bowl.
 Add the same amount of tomato concentrate.
-Add a small amount (the tip of a teaspoon will suffice) of Dijon mustard.
+Incorporate a small amount (the tip of a teaspoon will suffice) of Dijon mustard.
 Add a little water (1-2 tsps) to thin it to your preferred consistency.
 Lastly, mix it all nicely and it’s ready to dip your potato free low carb french fries into it.
 Go to Recipe box for specific quantities.

 - Yield: 4 portions